viols-code/ingegneria-informatica-project/Comparison/Results.md

 # Comparison results

-## Ligand
+## Co-crystallized ligand

-The results obtained by the algorithm that calculates the coverage of the ligand for the two methods are listed in the table below:
+The results obtained by the algorithm that calculates the coverage of the co-crystallized ligand for the two methods are listed in the table below:

 | Ligand  | PASS coverage |PASS coverage without the last filter| POCASA coverage - radius 3Å | POCASA coverage - radius 4Å |